 Since it’s Fashion Revolution Week 2019, we asked Finest Fashion Site’s co-founder and PR Elin Holm to share her experiences and thoughts.
 Elin will guide you in three articles on how to become more sustainable and gives you effective tips on how to quit fast fashion for good.

 Although I’m not quite where I want to be yet, the process of becoming more sustainable hasn’t been difficult for me.
 I think when one is trying to become sustainable, it’s all about the knowledge and conscience to make better choices every time.
-In the next three articles I’m going to give you tips about what drastically changed my consumption habits.
-Also some easy things to look out for that dramatically improve the health of our planet if more people started following them.
+In the next three articles, I’m going to give you tips about what drastically changed my consumption habits.
+Also, some easy things to look out for that dramatically improve the health of our planet if more people started following them.
 This article is going to talk about how I reduced overconsumption – buying clothes that actually fit you.

 Quite frankly it’s the hardest thing to accomplish while shopping.
 But how to know, for example, which shirt you absolutely shouldn’t buy?
 The one you try on and think, this is a great shirt and if I lost three kilos I’d look nice in it.
 That shirt is negging you.
 That shirt isn’t your friend.
 Do not buy that shirt!

 Okay-okay, I understand that this isn’t the thought process to most of us.
 So here are some more concrete tips that I personally look out for.
+These tips will help you become more sustainable.

-- First thing to check
+- The first thing to check

 Since I studied to be a tailor-stylist, the first thing I recommend is to check the shoulder fit.
 This is something that they don’t talk about so much, so most people aren’t aware of it.
 Yet this is something that could really ruin your whole look.
-If shoulders don’t fit then everything is off form the start.
+If shoulders don’t fit then everything is off from the start.
 This also applies to blazers, coats, dresses, etc.

 - When buying denim